OscarHChung/Real-Time-Trading-Profitability-Visualization/README.md

-# Stock Trading Profitability Visualization
+# Real-Time Trading Profitability Visualization

 **Data visualization of 3 stock subjects:**
 1. Change in shares value pre- and post-pandemic for various industries, including the tech and airline sectors.